hxdith/PFD-Assignment-blog/README.md

    - Speech-to-text functionality for users with typing difficulties.
    - Frequently Transferred Accounts feature for those with memory impairments.
    - Schedule Transfer (Repeatable) to assist users with memory impairments.
-During our meeting, we have created a trello board to provide updates on the project [here](https://trello.com/invite/b/qjncVdwm/ATTIb4b2e98ddef41dcc3e4dd925dd7166844ED5BD2D/pfd-type-α-project)
+During our meeting, we have created a trello board to provide updates on the project ~~[here](https://trello.com/invite/b/qjncVdwm/ATTIb4b2e98ddef41dcc3e4dd925dd7166844ED5BD2D/pfd-type-α-project)~~ (link is broken)

 We are still in discussion on how to narrow down features specifically made for elderly